aws-controltower-examples/aws-control-tower-guardduty/README.md

 The CloudFormation template creates the following AWS resources:

-- **IAM Role:** An IAM role for the GuardDutyEnabler Lambda function with necessary permissions.
+- **IAM Role:** An IAM role for the guardduty_Enabler Lambda function with necessary permissions.

-- **Lambda Function:** The GuardDutyEnabler Lambda function, responsible for configuring Security Hub.
+- **Lambda Function:** The guardduty_Enabler Lambda function, responsible for configuring Security Hub.

 - **SNS Topic:** An SNS topic used for communication between AWS Control Tower and the Lambda function.